ChronoSheets/ChronoSheets-Android-Client/docs/ReportsApi.md

 <a name="reportsGetAllChartsDataAdmin"></a>
 # **reportsGetAllChartsDataAdmin**
-> CSApiResponseCombinedReportsData reportsGetAllChartsDataAdmin(startDate, endDate, xChronosheetsAuth, userIds)
+> CSApiResponseCombinedReportsData reportsGetAllChartsDataAdmin(startDate, endDate, xChronosheetsAuth, userIds, forceOnlyThisChart)

 Get Consolidated Admin Reports Data (Jobs, Tasks, Clients and Projects).
 These are the organisation wide reports, with data from potentially all employees.
 Requires the &#39;ReportAdmin&#39; permission.